-- 2.1 The NNI Policy was first approved by the Government of Nunavut on March 17, 2000 and came into effect on April 1, 2000.
+- 2.1 The NNI was first approved by the Government of Nunavut on March 17, 2000 and came into effect on April 1, 2000.
 As a result of periodic reviews, it has been amended over time.
-The latest version came into effect on April 20, 2006 (the "2006 Policy"). - 2.2 This NNI Policy will come into effect on April 1, 2017.
-On its coming into effect, this NNI Policy shall replace the 2006 Policy. - 2.3 Any guidelines, directives, or procurement processes issued under the 2006 Policy continue in effect until otherwise modified, but shall be interpreted so as to comply with this NNI Policy.
+The latest version came into effect on April 20, 2006 (the "2006 Policy"). - 2.2 Any guidelines, directives, or procurement processes issued under the 2006 Policy continue in effect until otherwise modified, but shall be interpreted so as to comply with this NNI.

-3.0 Authority of Cabinet
+3.0 Authority of the Executive Council

-- 3.1 Cabinet may, where warranted by the public interest, depart from the provisions of the NNI Policy in exceptional circumstances. - 3.2 Prior to departing from the provisions of the NNI Policy, the Government of Nunavut shall consult with Nunavut Tunngavik Incorporated on the reasons for the departure and on alternative measures that the Government of Nunavut shall undertake to achieve the objectives of Article 24 of the Nunavut Land Claims Agreement.
-The consultation requirement for Contracts exempted by the Government of Nunavut shall follow the process outlined in section 6.0.
+- 3.1 The Executive Council may, where warranted by the public interest, depart from the provisions of the NNI in exceptional circumstances. - 3.2 Prior to the Executive Council departing from the provisions of the NNI, the Government of Nunavut shall consult with Nunavut Tunngavik Incorporated on the reasons for the departure and on alternative measures that the Government of Nunavut shall undertake to achieve the objectives of Article 24 of the Agreement.
+The consultation requirement for Contracts to be exempted by the Executive Council shall follow the process outlined in sections 6.1 to 6.3.